googlefonts/noto-emoji/README.md

 Color and Black-and-White Noto emoji fonts, and tools for working with them.

 ## Building NotoColorEmoji
-Building NotoColorEmoji requires Python 3, and uses virtual envorinments to manage dependencies.
+Building NotoColorEmoji requires Python 3, and uses virtual environments to manage dependencies.
 Use the following steps to get up and running.

 Create a virtual environment called `noto-emoji-env`: